GLOBAL MARKETS-Stocks, bond yields dip as U.S. data muddies Fed rates outlook

 "Slower rate hikes have been the trend globally of late, but the Fed remains a wild card.
 Overall, it's a fickle, anxious market ahead of next week's Fed meeting," said Joe Manimbo, senior market analyst at Convera in Washington.

-The S&P 500 and Nasdaq lost ground, adding to the prior day's sell-off on warnings by three major U.S. banks of a looming recession.
+The S&P 500 and Nasdaq fell, adding to the prior day's sell-off on warnings by three major U.S. banks of a looming recession.
 Questions about how sticky inflation might be have raised uncertainty about the Fed's policy path as the pace of future inflation remains unknown.

 "Looking back in previous decades of high levels of inflation, it usually takes a few years for inflation to moderate," said Chris Dyer, director of global equity at Eaton Vance in London.

-"Earnings estimates in aggregate across the globe probably need to go down for 2023," Dyer said.
-"Those (companies) that have pricing power and higher quality business models will be able to prove more resilient."

-MSCI's gauge of stocks across the globe .MIWD00000PUS shed 0.32%, while the broad European STOXX 600 index .STOXX closed down 0.62% to mark its fourth straight decline as fears of a global recession intensified.
+MSCI's gauge of stocks across the globe .MIWD00000PUS fell 0.42%, while the broad European STOXX 600 index .STOXX closed down 0.62% to mark its fourth straight decline as fears of a global recession intensified.

-Many in the market believe inflation is moderating and bond yields have peaked, allowing the Fed and other central banks to begin slowing rate hikes when policy-makers from the Fed, Bank of England and European Central Bank meet next week.
+Many in the market believe inflation is moderating and bond yields have peaked, allowing central banks to begin slowing rate hikes when policy-makers from the Fed, Bank of England and European Central Bank meet next week.

 The Bank of Canada signaled on Wednesday that its historic tightening campaign was near an end as it raised benchmark overnight interest rates by 50 basis points to 4.25%, the highest level in almost 15 years.